Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Introduction

 \section{Introduction}

 Geo-replicated distributed databases are widely used in modern large-scale online applications.
-In this architecture, application data is replicated to multiple data centers across a continent or even globally~\cite{sovran_transactional_2011, corbettSpannerGoogleGlobally2013, s3}, providing redundancy that significantly expands fault-tolerance capability beyond the failure of a single server to failures across data centers or even the Internet infrastructure of an entire region\footnote{For example, Bell, one of Canada's Internet infrastructure providers, caused a province-wide outage in 2025 due to misconfiguration~\cite{belloutage}.}~\cite{fboutage2021, awsoutage2025}.
+In this architecture, application data is replicated to multiple data centers across a continent or even globally~\cite{sovran_transactional_2011, corbettSpannerGoogleGlobally2013, s3}, providing redundancy that significantly expands fault-tolerance capabilities, from failures of a single server to failures across data centers or even the Internet infrastructure of an entire region\footnote{For example, Bell, one of Canada's Internet infrastructure providers, caused a province-wide outage in 2025 due to misconfiguration~\cite{belloutage}.}~\cite{fboutage2021, awsoutage2025}.

-Prominent distributed OLTP databases, such as FoundationDB~\cite{zhou2021foundationdb}, TiDB~\cite{huang2020tidb}, or traditional relational databases with replication enabled, such as PostgreSQL~\cite{momjian2001postgresql}, and MySQL~\cite{widenius2002mysql}, replicate with a \textit{primary-backup} (single-leader) architecture.
+Prominent distributed OLTP databases, such as FoundationDB~\cite{zhou2021foundationdb}, TiDB~\cite{huang2020tidb}, or traditional relational databases with replication enabled, such as PostgreSQL~\cite{momjian2001postgresql}, and MySQL~\cite{widenius2002mysql}, usually replicate with a \textit{primary-backup} (single-leader) architecture.
 In this paradigm, write operations are processed exclusively by a single replica (the \textit{primary}), while secondaries serve as failover backups or read-only sources.
-It allows simpler concurrency control and replication protocols but presents several limitations: (1) during network partitions, availability is compromised if clients cannot reach the designated primary; (2) the single primary often becomes a performance bottleneck; and (3) primary failure requires a leader change, which is time-consuming and complexity with durability guarantees~\cite{kleppmannDesigningDataIntensiveApplications2016}.
+Doing so allows simpler concurrency control and replication protocols but presents several limitations: (1) during network partitions, availability is compromised if clients cannot reach the designated primary; (2) the single primary often becomes a performance bottleneck; and (3) primary failure requires a leader change, which is time-consuming and complex with durability guarantees~\cite{kleppmannDesigningDataIntensiveApplications2016}.

 To fully leverage the availability advantages of geo-replication, \textit{multi-leader} (active-active, multi-master) replication is a desired approach, where all replicas are able to process both read and write requests, and propagate changes to other replicas.
-Doing so ensures service availability failures or network partitions, as the clients can be routed to any surviving replica.
-Furthermore, clients can be distributed among all replicas for load balancing and low-latency access.
+Doing so ensures service availability during failures or network partitions, as the clients can be routed to any surviving replica.
+Furthermore, clients can be distributed among replicas for load balancing and low-latency access.